caliginosusmoon/Task-Manager-client/README.md

 <h4>Deployment</h4>
 The project is deployed on Netlify.
-You can visit the live application [here](taskphile.netlify.app).
+You can visit the live application : (https://taskphile.netlify.app/)